JingyiChris/SHAPELoop/README.md

 	-N	<int>     	Specify the size of Boltzmann-weighted candidate ensemble.
 Default is 1000 structures

 	-b	<int>     	Specify the number of flanking base pairs of loops.
-Default is 2 base pairs
+Default is two base pairs

 Options Without Parameters:
 	-a	          	Provide all suboptimal structures